Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • why treating them as the same thing causes confusion

-The key idea is this: concurrency is about structuring overlapping progress, while parallelism is about real simultaneous execution.
+The key idea is this: concurrency is about overlapping progress across tasks, while parallelism is about real simultaneous execution.

-Concurrency is the ability to handle multiple tasks in an overlapping way, even if they are not literally executing at the exact same instant.
+Concurrency is about handling multiple in-flight tasks well, even if they are not literally executing at the exact same instant.

 For example, one runtime might: